Mount Charleston Guide

 Skiing & Snowboarding

 For many, Mount Charleston is all about the miracle of experiencing snow less than an hour away from Las Vegas.
-Lee Canyon, which is within the wilderness area, is home to the Las Vegas Ski and Snowboard Resort.
+Lee Canyon, which is within the wilderness area, is home to the Lee Canyon Ski Resort.
 This resort receives 240 inches of snow a year and offers skiing Thanksgiving through the middle of April.
 As the most accessible ski resort to Las Vegas, Lee Canyon can get quite busy on winter weekends.
-While smaller than most mega-resorts, it does feature 20 groomed trails and 250 acres of lift-served terrain.
+While smaller than most mega-resorts, it does feature over 30 groomed trails and 250 acres of lift-served terrain.
 The resort stays open during summer, offering scenic chairlift rides, and is also home to a popular disc golf course.

 When to Visit